 Umbrella utilizes anycast routing.
 Every data center announces the same IP addresses.
 BGP then takes care of the rest, routing requests transparently to the fastest available location.

-When you configure your network to send DNS queries to 126.96.36.199 and 188.8.131.52, your DNS traffic could be routed to any of the locations listed here, depending on geographical distance, peering, congestion, and other measures.
+When you configure your network to send DNS queries to 126.96.36.199 and 188.8.131.52, your DNS traffic could be routed through any of the locations listed on our System Status page, depending on geographical distance, peering, congestion, and other measures.
 We represent our locations by their IATA 3-letter airport code.

 Due to limited peering arrangements with some ISPs (mostly in China), the RTT (Round Trip Time) to the closest Cisco Umbrella data center depends on geographic location and connection type.
 For example, we find that most customers within China are routed to our Tokyo, Hong Kong, or Singapore locations.